onc-healthit/lantern-back-end/capabilityreceiver/README.md

   Default value: lantern_test

+## Packages

+The Capability Receiver includes many packages with distinct purposes.

+### Capability Handler

+Takes messages off of the queue that include either the Capability Statement of an endpoint or the response from a $versions operation, as well as additional data about the http interaction with the endpoint.
+Runs validations, pulls out all defined resources in the Capability Statement, as well as all fields and extensions in the Capability Statement with data.
+Saves the data in the database.

+### CHPL Mapper

+Maps endpoints to CHPL vendors and products and stores the mapping in the database.

 ## Building and Running

-The capability receiver currently connects to the lantern message queue (RabbbitMQ).
+The Capability Receiver currently connects to the lantern message queue (RabbbitMQ).
 All log messages are written to stdout.

 ### Using Docker-Compose

-The capability receiver has been added to the application docker-compose file.
+The Capability Receiver has been added to the application docker-compose file.
 See the [top-level README](../README.md) for how to run docker-compose.

 ### Using the Individual Docker Container